 Bello spent the next 3 years in the independent leagues.
 He allowed 7 runs (5 earned) and 8 hits in 3 innings for the 2008 Ottawa Rapidz.
 With the Cardenales that winter, he gave up 7 hits and 3 runs in 1 2/3 IP.
 He was 5-2 with a 3.39 ERA for the 2009 Tucson Toros despite 35 walks in 66 1/3 IP.
 He split 2010 between Tucson (0-2, 11.40, 29 H in 15 IP) and the Yuma Scorpions (1-2, 4 Sv, 3.65, 19 H in 12 1/3 IP) to end his playing career.

 Bello was a pitching coach intern for the 2011 AZL Mariners, working under Gary Wheelock.
-He then was pitching coach of AZL Mariners in 2012-2013 and Clinton LumberKings in 2014-2015.
-Bello moved to the Minnesota Twins' chain as pitching coach of the GCL Twins in 2016-2017, Cedar Rapids Kernels in 2018, and Pensacola Blue Wahoos in 2019.
-He was scheduled to coach the Rochester Red Wings in 2020 before the season was cancelled due to Covid-19.
-Bello was pitching coach of the St. Paul Saints in 2021.
+He then was pitching coach of the AZL Mariners in 2012-2013 and Clinton LumberKings in 2014-2015.
+Bello moved to the Minnesota Twins' chain as pitching coach of the GCL Twins in 2016-2017 while simultaneously working as the Twins' rehab pitching coach.
+He continued to move up the minor league ladder as the pitching coach for the Cedar Rapids Kernels in 2018, and Pensacola Blue Wahoos in 2019.
+Bello was scheduled to coach the Rochester Red Wings in 2020 before the season was cancelled due to COVID-19.
+Bello was pitching coach of the St. Paul Saints in 2021-2022.